No products in the cart.

 Soundproofing Media Room Walls

 Is most of the noise from your media room exiting through the walls?
-Home media centers are often wood-framed, meaning that the wall soundproofing performance is worse than their commercial counterparts.
-Even with “sound batt” in the wall (read: fiberglass batting), the wall will generally not block an acceptable amount of noise to allow loud performance or media on the inside of the room.
+Home theaters and media centers are often wood-framed, meaning that the wall soundproofing performance is worse than their commercial counterparts.
+Even with “sound batt” in the wall (read: fiberglass batting), the wall will generally not block an acceptable amount of noise to allow loud performance of media on the inside of the room.

 If this is the case, consider using a product such as Mass Loaded Vinyl behind the drywall, or add it on to the existing drywall, in order to increase the STC of the partition.
-If you are pre-construction, your best bet is to staggered the wall studs, so that no stud touches both sides of drywall.
-This can easily gain you 10-12 points!
+If you are pre-construction, your best bet is to stagger the wall studs, so that none of the studs are touching both sides of the dry wall.
+Doing this can easily gain you 10-12 STC points!

-Our AcoustiDoor™ can be hung over the doorway into your media room to keep noise from seeping into the rest of the house.
+The alternative to replacing your door is using our AcoustiDoor™ , which can be hung over the doorway into your media room to keep noise from seeping into the rest of the house.
 Hand-crafted, customizable to your door size, and available in a variety of colors and fabrics, this is a visually appealing, low-cost solution to noise problems.
-Door seals (placed around the perimeter of the door) or sweeps (placed underneath the door) are other options available to keep noise from traveling under doors.
+Door seals (placed around the perimeter of the door) or door sweeps (placed underneath the door) are other options available to keep noise from traveling through any gaps around the door.

 While STC-rated doors in the 35-40 STC range may cost $1500-$5000 each, a Soundproofing Door Panel may cost only $200-$300.

 If your home theater or media room is in the basement then it’s likely that sound is entering and escaping through the ceiling of that space.
 In this case it would be a good idea to use our Floor Blokker which you can install on the floor above your media room.
 This will reduce noise from traveling down to your theater room or up into the other floors of the house.